MelisAnaturk/CMIC_deep_learning_projects/README.md

     2.2 Several tutorials covering the basics of reading in images, data augmentation and building a model

 ## 3. Getting started on Comic
-You can find advice on working with the Computer Science high-performance computing (HPC) cluster (i.e. ```comic```) here.
+You can find advice on working with the Computer Science high-performance computing (HPC) cluster (i.e. ```comic```) here and https://github.com/UCL/ECON-CLUSTER.
 This includes links for things like:

 1. Setting up an account and do a CMIC HPC induction (contact cluster-accounts@cs.ucl.ac.uk to request a sesssion)
-2. Familiarise yourself with the Sun Grid Engine (SGE)
+3. Familiarise yourself with the Sun Grid Engine (SGE)
-3. Understand best practices for submitting GPU jobs on the cluster
+4. Understand best practices for submitting GPU jobs on the cluster
-4. Ensure you have enough scratch space to host your data (!) and otherwise liase with your line manager/superviser to request more scratch space
+5. Ensure you have enough scratch space to host your data (!) and otherwise liase with your line manager/superviser to request more scratch space

 **Note: To view internal webpages you must have a CS account or request the username and password by emailing cluster-accounts@cs.ucl.ac.uk.**